gauthierm/refactoring-workshop-2022/README.md

 implementation once.

 - make a `getData(url: string): Promise<any[]>` function
-- use array spread operators instead of concat
+- use array concat operator instead of push in a loop
 - use the new generic pagination routine in getContributors and getMembers

-### 4. make `getContributors()` and `getMembers()` use new function
+### 4. Inject dependencies for `getContributors()` and `getMembers()` functions

-Our contributor and member functions are split into two parts, one to load the data and one to build the return value
+Right now the contributor and member functions do both loading the data and manipulating the data to build a result.

-- update function to receive the list of members
+- update functions to receive the data as a parameter
-- now we can write a test for it
+- now we can easily write a tests for them

 ### 5. use functional approach for `getContributors()` and `getMembers()`

 - we are conditionally including values in our result, this can be replaced with a filter function
 - we are returning a new array with modified values.
 This can be replaced with a map function

-- we are aggregating data.
-This can be replaced with a reduce.
-- write a bot filtering function and a test
-- write a contributor transform function and a test
+### 6. Write an `isUser()` function

+We use the same logic to check for bots in both places.
+We can extract this to a reusable function with its own tests.

-- write member transform function and a test
+- write isUser()
-- write an aggregation function and test
+- write tests
-- update functions to use the new filter, map, and reduce functions
+- update getContributors and getMembers to use new function

-### 6. inject dependencies for `getGroupedMemberData()` data
+### 7. inject dependencies for `getGroupedMemberData()` data

 This function uses the contributor list and member list to get the data for the page.
 Right now, the other functions are called in the implementation of this